How do you feel about Instagram famous children?

 These parents seem to be oblivious or choose to ignore the frightening fact that a lot of social media love comes from creeps.
 When your child has tens of thousands of followers, you have to ask yourself whether all these people have good intentions.

-When I scrolled through some of these accounts, I noticed the same followers over and over again.
-Most of their mega fans were middle-aged men who left some really disturbing comments.
+As I scrolled through some of these accounts, I noticed the same followers over and over again.
+Most of their mega fans were middle-aged men.
+Some left very disturbing comments.

 How creepy is this?
-What’s even worse is the parent’s reply : “much appreciated”.
+But the worst part is the parent’s reply : “much appreciated”.
 No one should call a child ‘very sexy’ and no parent should appreciate it.
 Keep in mind this is the account of a five or six-year-old girl.

 These parents are literally wooing and inviting the worst of humanity: child pedophiles.